wmtech-1/OpenVPN-Installer/README.md

 Indeed, AES is today's standard.
 It's the fastest and more secure cipher available today.
 [SEED](https://en.wikipedia.org/wiki/SEED) and [Camellia](https://en.wikipedia.org/wiki/Camellia_(cipher)) are not vulnerable to date but are slower than AES and relatively less trusted.

 As they have not any proven vulnerabilities, I decided to give the user the choice to use them, though I don't see any particular reason to this day to use it.
 Maybe someday if AES happens to be broken.
-Here is an exemple about [why Camellia is good, but AES is better and should be used](http://crypto.stackexchange.com/questions/476/why-does-nobody-use-or-break-the-camellia-cipher/477#477).
+Here is an example about [why Camellia is good, but AES is better and should be used](http://crypto.stackexchange.com/questions/476/why-does-nobody-use-or-break-the-camellia-cipher/477#477).

 Currently AES is only available in its CBC mode, which is weaker than GCM.